Nutty

-The best business account for sole traders is Revolut.
+The best business account for sole traders is Tide.
 It’s easy to use, and has a great range of features to help you manage your business finances – including receiving payments from customers via text message and email.
 It’s free to open an account too, so you can try it out first.

 Running your business as a sole trader?
 Perhaps just starting out?
 Exciting times.
 You’ll want to keep your finances in order with a separate bank account, it avoids a lot of issues when it comes to things like reporting and tax.